In this article

 Try to avoid using a low interest card for taking out cash.
 The low interest is usually only for purchases, not cash advances.

 This will depend on your credit report and the lender’s individual criteria.
-You can find out your eligibility rating for various different credit products in thesection of your ClearScore account.
+You can find out your eligibility rating for various different credit products in the section of your

 If your credit score is too low at present to qualify you for a low interest card, don’t give up.
 You just have to play a slightly longer game – look at our 10 steps to a great credit score article for small changes you can make to.